chaehyeon-kim/Time-Lag-Identification/README.md

 ## Time-Lag-Identification
-Time-Lag-Identification is a repository of codes and experiment results for explanation for graph convolutional networks.
+Time-Lag-Identification is a repository of codes and experiment results improving deep learning models considering time lag between explanatory and response variables.

 ### Publications
 See the following publications for examples of this code in use: